jorgecarleitao/public-contracts/docs/source/installation.rst

 .. _downloaded: https://github.com/jorgecarleitao/public-contracts/archive/master.zip
 .. _mailing-list: https://groups.google.com/forum/#!forum/public-contracts

-The source can be downloaded_ from GitHub, or cloned from the repository (also in GitHub_).
+The source can be either downloaded_ or cloned from the GitHub_ repository.
-The source doesn't need to be installed: once you downloaded it, it is ready for use.
+The source doesn't need to be installed: once you downloaded it, you just have to put it somewhere in your computer.

 Dependencies
 --------------